-Eau-de-vie—the words roll so beautifully off the tongue, making it sound both sophisticated and slightly complicated.
-It refers to a category of brandy that’s unaged and distilled from any raw material other than grapes.
+Eau-de-vie—the words roll so beautifully off the tongue, a sound both sophisticated and slightly complicated.
+It refers to a category of brandy that is unaged and distilled from any fruit other than grapes.
 French for “water for life,” eau-de-vie is historically significant to European drinking culture.
-France is revered as the motherland of modern-day brandy, but high-quality eau-de-vie also comes from Southern Germany, Austria, Switzerland, Northern Italy and even the Balkans.
+And while France is revered as the motherland of modern-day brandy, high-quality eau-de-vie also comes from Southern Germany, Austria, Switzerland, Northern Italy and even the Balkans.

-To preserve the natural fruit characteristics, most eau-de-vie is batch-distilled via copper pot still, typically once for macerated fruit and twice for fermented fruit.
+To preserve the natural fruit characteristics, most eau-de-vie is batch-distilled in a copper pot still, typically once for macerated fruit and twice for fermented fruit.
 Then before bottling, the distillate is often left to “mellow” for a period, either in stainless steel tanks or glass demijohns.
-And voilà!
-You have a finished product that’s incredibly crisp with unmatched purity while it delightfully mimics the fruit from which it came.
+After that, you have a finished product that’s incredibly crisp and pure, while exemplifying the fruit from which it was made.
 Sip on a glass of Poire Williams, and you can almost feel the sandy grains of a pear dancing around your palate.
 Toss back a dram of kirsch and you can picture a cherry orchard stretching before you.

-Finding a wide selection of these spirits is simple if you’re strolling through a storybook village in Alsace, France, where bottles of local eau-de-vie are displayed in every other storefront window.
-Here in the USA, it’s not always that easy.
-But lucky for us, eau-de-vie is no longer just a European fairy tale, as American craft distillers continue to take this niche category to new heights in the U.S. market.
-The added benefits are that they’re able to support local farmers while branding with labels that are easier for consumers to understand.
+Finding a wide selection of these spirits is simple if you’re strolling through a storybook village in Alsace, France, where bottles of local eaux-de-vie are displayed in every other storefront window.
+Here in the U.S., it’s not always that easy.
+But lucky for us, eau-de-vie is no longer just a European fairy tale, as American craft distillers continue to develop their own takes on the category.
+The benefits are that they’re able to support local farmers while branding with labels that are easier for consumers to understand.

-So we’re looking at perhaps the most diverse genre of spirits that are both fabulous to sip neat and are worthy alternatives for white spirit cocktails.
-But if eau-de-vie is such a unicorn spirit, why don’t we see more of them on cocktail menus?
+So we’re looking at perhaps the most diverse genre of spirits that are both fabulous to sip neat and are worthy alternatives for white-spirit cocktails.
+But if eau-de-vie is such a unicorn spirit, why don’t we see more of it on cocktail menus?

-San Francisco bartender John Codd, who currently runs the bar program atTradition and has graced other popular cocktail lists with his innovative creations, fancies himself an enthusiast and was happy to weigh in on the matter.
+San Francisco bartender John Codd, who has graced popular cocktail lists with his innovative creations, fancies himself an enthusiast and was happy to weigh in on the matter.
 “I find the cost of incorporating eau-de-vie as a base spirit the most difficult,” says Codd.
 “Second is getting people to understand what eau-de-vie is.”

 If you want to try your hand at making an eau-de-vie cocktail, check out Codd’s Diamond Claret Cup, made with St. George raspberry brandy, red wine, sparkling wine, lemon juice, gum syrup and grenadine.